garima2510/BiblioBot/README.md

 - "What is the Goodreads rating for The Hobbit?"
 - "Tell me about sci-fi books from the 1980s"
 - "What are some books similar to 1984?"

-## Next Steps

-This is Step 1 & 2 of a larger project.
-Future enhancements will include:
-- Semantic search capabilities
-- AI agents for complex queries
-- Semantic Kernel integration
-- Caching for better performance
-- Azure deployment

 ## Contributing